Join us to celebrate our 40th anniversary on the Saturday 12th October

 Wipe up spills or dropped food straight away- toddlers and children can’t always distinguish between what they should and shouldn’t eat and you don’t want them eating off the floor anyway!

-8. Keep plastic bags hidden away clean
+8. Keep plastic bags hidden away

 So, you’ve got a mountain of plastic bags left after your weekly family shop.
 Make sure they’re stored away safely in a locked cupboard or even better, take your own reusable fabric bags to the supermarket.